-- Students should park in the white-lined parking spaces only. - Students will be assessed a \$5.00 fine when parking in the faculty and staff spaces or other designated, reserved, or no parking area (such as cosmetology patron parking or visitor parking).
+• Students are required to park in the white-lined spaces only.

+• Students will be assessed a \$5.00 fine when parking in the faculty and staff spaces or other designated, reserved, or no parking area (such as cosmetology patron parking or visitor parking).